-Mosquito bites can quickly ruin a backyard barbeque, and place your family and friends at risk of diseases like the West Nile Virus.
-The good news is that there are many things you can do to make your back yard less inviting for a mosquito infestation.
+Mosquito bites can quickly ruin a backyard barbecue, and place your family and friends at risk of diseases like the West Nile Virus.
+The good news is that there are many things you can do to make your backyard less inviting for a mosquito infestation.

 - Clean Gutters: Gutters clogged with debris allow stagnant water to form perfect landing zones for mosquito eggs.
 Clean gutters at least 4 times a year or install leaf guards to keep gutters dry and avoid this mosquito breeding zone.